-The Program Security Sector instruction sequence is shown in Figure 60.
+The Program Security Sector instruction sequence is shown in Figure 54.
 The Security Sector Lock Bit (LB) in the Status Register-2 can be used to OTP protect the Security Sectors.
 Once a lock bit is set to 1, the Security Sector will be permanently locked and Program Security Sector instruction will be ignored.

-Figure 60 Program Security Sectors Instruction (SPI Mode only)
+Figure 54 Program Security Sectors Instruction (SPI Mode only)

-11.38.
+11.36.
 Read Security Sector (48h)

 The Read Security Sector instruction is similar to the Fast Read instruction and allows one or more data bytes to be sequentially read from the Security Sector.
-The instruction is initiated by driving the CS# pin low and then shifting the instruction code "48h" followed by a 24-bit address A23-A0 and eight "dummy" clocks into the DI pin.
+The instruction is initiated by driving the CS# pin low and then shifting the instruction code "48h"followed by a 24-bit address A23-A0 and eight "dummy" clocks into the DI pin.
 The code and address bits are latched on the rising edge of the CLK pin.
 After the address is received, the data byte of the addressed memory location will be shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first.
 The byte address is automatically incremented to the next byte address after each byte of data is shifted out.
-Once the byte address reaches 3FFh (the last byte of the register), it will be reset to 00h (the first byte of the register) and continue to increment.
+Once the byte address reaches 3FFh (the last byte of the register), it will be reset to 00h(the first byte of the register) and continue to increment.
 The instruction is completed by driving CS# high.
-The Read Security Sector instruction sequence is shown in Figure 61.
-If a Read Security Sector instruction is ignored and will not have any effect on the current cycle.
-The Read Security Sector instruction allows clock rates from D.C. to a maximum of FR (see "12.6 AC Electrical Characteristics").
+The Read Security Sector instruction sequence is shown in Figure 55.
+If a Read Security Sector instruction is issued while an Erase, Program or Write cycle is in process (WIP =1) the instruction is ignored and will not have any effect on the current cycle.
+The Read Security Sector instruction allows clock rates from D.C. to a maximum of FR (see "12.6AC Electrical Characteristics").